 This Plan is based on the European key areas of knowledge in education and is in accordance with the Italian Ministry of Education’s 2012 Indications, law n.
 107/2015.
 This refers to personal, social, local and general needs and to pedagogic, psychologic and neuroscientific theories such those of Piaget, Bruner, Montessori, Visalberghi, De Bartolomeis, Gardner and Goleman.

-Saint Denis School’s Three Year Syllabus for the academic years from 2016 to 2019 is available from the Ministry of Public Education (Ministero della Pubblica Istruzione) internet site in the area dedicated to “Scuola in Chiaro”.
+Saint Denis School’s Three Year Plan for the academic years from 2016 to 2019 is available from the Ministry of Public Education (Ministero della Pubblica Istruzione) internet site in the area dedicated to “Scuola in Chiaro”.

 The daily activities for pupils follow the guidelines indicated in the “fields of experience” for nursery schools: